-- Know how to shut off the water, power and gas in your home.
+- $\Box$ - Know how to shut off the water, power and gas in your home.
 After a disaster, being able to turn off these utilities can help ensure your safety and reduce the risk of further damage to your home. - Back up your computer files on cloud storage and/or external hard drive.
-Save all files that are important to you. -] Have a conversation with your family members about what you would do if a disaster happens when you are all at home.
+Save all files that are important to you. - Have a conversation with your family members about what you would do if a disaster happens when you are all at home.
+Check out this planning resource: http://bit.ly/PersonalPrep

--] Make copies of important papers such as birth certificates, IDs, insurance policies, passports, passwords, leases or deeds, etc. - Create a list of current family phone numbers and emails.
+- Make copies of important papers such as birth certificates, IDs, insurance policies, passports, passwords, leases or deeds, etc. - Create a list of current family phone numbers and emails.